-This is a retired product, but fear not as there is a newer, better version available: DEV-09713
+This is a retired product.
+There is an updated version available: DEV-09713

 If you have used a UBW or Arduino before and are frustrated by the lack of CPU power, lack of memory, lack of I/O pins, or lack of sophisticated software, the UBW32 is just what you are looking for!
 While only slightly more expensive than the 8-bit UBW, the UBW32 has significantly more I/O and CPU horsepower.